 - Hold each stretch for about 30 seconds.

-- Three to four repetitions are recommended.
+- 3 to 4 repetitions are recommended.

 - Include dynamic and static stretching.
 Dynamic stretching involves you stretching the muscle while moving.
 A walking lunge without weights is an example.
 Static stretching, on the other hand, is when you are stretching a muscle group while staying in one place (like a hamstring stretch).